01 – Western Samoa becomes independent.

 16 – Walter Cronkite makes his Evening News debut on CBS television.

-23 - After a 110 mph crash at the Goodwood circuit in his Lotus Climax, Stirling Moss, unconscious and suffering from a broken rib, a broken leg and serious head injuries, is transferred by high-speed ambulance from Sussex to the Neurosurgical unit of a London hospital.
-As he closed on eventual winner, Graham Hill, Moss lost control as he approached a corner and was left trapped for half an hour before he could be cut free.
+23 – After a 110 mph crash at the Goodwood circuit in his Lotus Climax, Stirling Moss, unconscious and suffering from a broken rib, a broken leg and serious head injuries, is transferred by high-speed ambulance from Sussex to the Neurosurgical unit of a London hospital.
+As he closed on the eventual winner, Graham Hill, Moss lost control as he approached a corner and was left trapped for half an hour before he could be cut free.

 26 – Britain’s first satellite, Ariel, is launched.